rooklift/chessboardjs/README.md

 * Castling moves are always king-to-rook e.g. `e1h1` (which is Chess960 format)
 * Given a move which might be the wrong format, pass it through `board.c960_castling_converter()` first
 * All legal moves for a board can get got with `board.movegen()`
+* Various other useful methods exist, for PGN parsing, end of game detection, etc

 ## Example: